ndronos/c-nomorph/Adamson-2011/README.md

 Let's continue the musical analogy: once the original wave of punk spent itself, its values were adopted by a number of successor genres, like post-punk, power pop, and new wave.
+Bands like The Clash and Television combined punk's immediacy with better chops and more outside influences.

 (Adamson, 2011)